loongson-community/lagoon/README.md

 A lightweight LoongArch runtime assembler and disassembler library written in C.

 Mnemonic functions are generated from [loongson-community/loongarch-opcodes](https://github.com/loongson-community/loongarch-opcodes).
+Documentation comments for LSX/LASX opcodes are extracted from [unofficial-loongarch-intrinsics-guide](https://github.com/jiegec/unofficial-loongarch-intrinsics-guide).

 ## Usage